-In this tutorial we will learn how to set up the Hand Poser for an interactable prefab.
+In this tutorial we will learn how to setup the Hand Poser for an interactable actor.

 Hand Poser is a mechanic contained in the MAGESPhysics module which enables grabbing objects with a specific hand posture.
-With the Hand Poser tool, developers can configure predefined hand postures for each object or even set more than one posture per object if needed.
+With the Hand Poser tool, developers can configure predefined hand postures for each object.

 It is used to interact with the physical object with an intuitive way.
 It is not mandatory to include it in your simulation but highly recommended for a realistic interaction system.